List of RWBY characters: Team RWBY

 A silver-eyed girl who uses a scythe called Crescent Rose as both a melee weapon and as a high caliber sniper rifle.
 Her Semblance is called "Petal Burst", which enables her to transform into a fast burst of rose petals, allowing for near-instant short-range intangibility and teleportation.
 Penny Polendina described Ruby's semblance as "extremely complex and variable.
 It involves breaking her body down to its molecular components before zooming off in complex paths, negating the laws of mass entirely."
 Initially, it was thought that Ruby's ability was primarily super-speed, enabling her to run faster than the human eye can catch, and change directions in mid-air.
-When her mother Summer Rose vanished when she was very young, Ruby was raised on the island of Patch by her father Taiyang and her older half-sister Yang Xiao Long.
+When her mother Summer vanished when she was very young, Ruby was raised on the island of Patch by her father Taiyang and her older half-sister Yang Xiao Long.

 Ruby alludes to the fairy tale character Little Red Riding Hood.